ga4gh/vrs/docs/source/terms_and_model.rst

 Molecular Variation
 ###################

+Molecular Variation is a :ref:`variation` of a contiguous molecule.

 .. _allele:

 Allele
 $$$$$$

+.. note:: The terms *allele* and *variant* are often used interchangeably, although this use may mask subtle distinctions made by some users.

+   * In the genetics community, *allele* may also refer to a haplotype.
+   * *Allele* connotes a state whereas *variant* connotes a change between states.
+This distinction makes it awkward to use *variant* to represent a refrence-agreement state at a Sequence Location, and was one of the factors that influenced the preference of *Allele* over *Variant* as the primary subject of annotations.
+   * Read more: Using :ref:`allele-not-variant`.

 **Biological Definition**

 One of a number of alternative forms of the same gene or same genetic locus.
 In the context of biological sequences, “allele” refers to one of a set of specific changes within a :ref:`Sequence`.
-In the context of VRS, Allele refers to a Sequence or Sequence change with respect to a reference sequence, without regard to genes or other features.

 **Computational Definition**

-An Allele is an assertion of the :ref:`State <State>` of a biological sequence at a :ref:`Location <Location>`.
+An Allele is the state of a molecule at a specified :ref:`Location`.

 **Information Model**